rasagy/The10Books/list-dump.md

 7. Market Wizards series - Jack Schwager
 8. Fooled by Randomness - Nassim Nicholas Taleb
 9. The Invisible Hands/Inside the house of Money - Steven Drobny

+###Anahita Monga
+1. Harry Potter Series - J.K.
+Rowling
+2. Angels and Demons - Dan Brown
+3. Morning, Noon, and Night - Sidney Sheldon (actually all books by Sidney Sheldon)
+4. Sons of Fortune - Jeffrey Archer
+5. The Namesake - Jhumpa Lahiri
+6. Outliers - Malcolm Gladwell
+7. Shantaram - Gregory David Roberts
+8. Gone with the Wind - Margaret Mitchell
+9. The Diary of a Young Girl - Anne Frank
+10. A Suitable Boy - Vikram Seth

 ###Anubhav Kapoor
 1. Atlas Shrugged by Ayn Rand: This book made me look back at whole of my life, each event and every choice that I made was put to test